Arts Building (McGill University): Architecture

 The McCall MacBain Arts Building uses a mix of Classical architectural elements, such as a front portico with a pediment held up by Tuscan columns.
-The Latin motto of the university, Grandescunt Aucta Labore ("By work, we believe all things increase and grow" in English) is inscribed in the building, representing the classical and liberal education of the university around the time it was founded.
-The interior lobby of the building contains black marble columns, a pink marble floor and oak furnishings, and along with the Greek Revival architecture give evidence to the great culture of the British Empire.
-The wooden cupola atop the central block, from which the McGill flag flies, can be seen from the Roddick Gates and is an instantly recognizable icon of the university.
+The motto of the university, Grandescunt Aucta Labore (Latin for 'By work, all things increase and grow'), is inscribed in the building, representing the classical and liberal education of the university around the time it was founded.

+The interior lobby of the building contains black marble columns, a pink marble floor and oak furnishings.
+The wooden cupola atop the central block, from which the McGill flag flies, can be seen from the Roddick Gates and is a recognizable symbol of the university.
 The tomb of James McGill can also be seen in front of the Arts Building.

 Restoration

 In 2016, the Arts Building underwent significant restorations by the Montreal architectural firm EVOQ Architecture, in order to preserve its heritage.
 The building had significantly deteriorated and the restoration project involved the selective dismantling and consolidation of two sections of the wall, unit re-anchoring, the replacement of multiple stones and the restoration of 44 windows.
 The front portico was also stabilized and the stone masonry completely restored in order to recreate the original appearance while also ensuring the structural stability of the building.